The Poisson spectrum of the symmetric algebra of the Virasoro algebra: Prime Poisson ideals

-If $A[f^{-1}]$ is Poisson simple, then any nontrivial prime Poisson ideal of $A$ contains $f$.
-Thus $\{(0)\} = \PSpec(A) \setminus \VP(RP(f))$ is open in $\PSpec A$, as needed.
-Conversely, suppose that $(0)$ is locally closed in $\PSpec A$.
-That is, there is a radical Poisson ideal $N$ of $A$ so that $\{(0)\} = \PSpec(A) \setminus \VP(N)$.
-Any nonzero Poisson prime of $A$ thus contains $N$ and so if $f \in N \setminus \{0\}$ then $A[f^{-1}]$ is Poisson simple. \end{proof} \begin{proof}[Proof of Theorem~\ref{thm:PDME}] Let $\mf g$ be any countable-dimensional Lie algebra.
+\begin{proof}[Proof of Theorem~\ref{thm:PDME}] Let $\mf g$ be any countable-dimensional Lie algebra.
 By \cite[Theorem~6.3]{LSS}, for prime Poisson ideals of $\Sa(\mf g)$, Poisson locally closed implies Poisson primitive and Poisson primitive is equivalent to Poisson rational.
-Thus to prove the theorem for $\Sa(\Vir)$ and $\Sa(W)$, it suffices to prove: \begin{itemize}\item[(a)]Let $Q$ be a Poisson prime ideal of $\Sa(\Vir)$ with $Q \neq (z)$.
-Then if $Q$ is Poisson primitive, then $Q$ is Poisson locally closed. \item[(b)] The ideal $(z)$ is Poisson primitive but not Poisson locally closed. \end{itemize} We first prove (b).
+Thus to prove the theorem for $\Sa(\Vir)$ and $\Sa(W)$, it suffices to prove: \begin{itemize}\item[(a)]Let $Q$ be a prime Poisson ideal of $\Sa(\Vir)$ with $Q \neq (z)$.
+If $Q$ is Poisson primitive, then $Q$ is Poisson locally closed. \item[(b)] The ideal $(z)$ is Poisson primitive but not Poisson locally closed. \end{itemize} We first prove (b).
 Let $\nu \in \Vir^*$ be any non-local function with $\nu(z) = 0$ (for example, we can take $\nu$ to induce the non-local function $\varkappa$ on $W$ given in Remark~\ref{rem:dag}).
 By Theorem~\ref{Tlocvir}, $\CoreP(\nu) = (z)$ and so $(z)$ is Poisson primitive.

 To prove that $(z)$ is not Poisson locally closed, by Lemma~\ref{lem:locally closed} it is enough to prove that $\Sa(W)[f^{-1}]$ is not Poisson simple for any $f\in\Sa(W) \setminus \{0\}$.
 Suppose that $\Sa(W)[f^{-1}]$ is Poisson simple.
 Then $f$ is contained in all proper Poisson ideals of $\Sa(W)$.
 Let $\chi \in W^*$ be a local function.
 The Poisson core $\CoreP(\chi)$ of $\chi$ is nontrivial, so $f \in \CoreP(\chi) \subseteq \mf m_\chi$.
 In other words, for any local function $\chi \in W^*$, we have $\ev_\chi(f) = 0$, which is ridiculous.